 18.41 ONE MISSION PER PLAYER TURN: During each player turn uninverted air units may perform one, and only one, offensive or defensive air mission; or may search, provide air cover, or attack enemy naval units at sea with respect to one or more naval activities during the same player turn, as set out in 23.16.
 An air unit may perform an offensive mission during its player turn and a defensive mission during the opposing player turn, provided it is uninverted when it performs each mission.

 18.42 INVERSION OF AIR UNITS:

-B. Air squadrons which search, provide air cover or attack enemy naval units at sea are not considered to be flying a mission, but are inverted at the end of the redeployment phase in which they carry out such an activity (23.164).
+B. Air squadrons which search, provide air cover or attack enemy naval units at sea are not considered to be flying a mission and may be used for these purposes in more than one phase, but may not perform air missions in the turn they do so.
+Air squadrons used for these purposes in the movement and combat phases are inverted at the start of the redeployment phase if redeployed, or at the end of the redeployment phase if not redeployed (23.164).
 For the inversion of AAF formed by combining AAS, see 23.144.